PeARSearch/PeARS-orchard/README.md

 ## What and why

 PeARS (version Orchard) is a search engine that you can install and run locally from your browser.
 It allows you to 'index' pages (i.e. to produce a computer-readable representation of the pages' content, essential to the search process), and to search pages that you or your friends have indexed.
-Search happens entirely on your machine, meaning that no one knows what you are searching and when.
+Search happens entirely on your machine, meaning that no one knows what you are searching for and when.

 One feature of PeARS Orchard is the ability to convert a small index into a greyish, unassuming picture, called a 'snow pod'.
 Snow pods are the mini-weapons of the indexing revolution.
-They can easily be shared with others by email, on social media, or through any other means, so you can be your very own search engine, for yourself and for your friends.
+They can easily be shared with others by email, on social media, or through any other means, so you can be your very own search engine, for yourself and your friends

 ### How does this fit with peer-to-peer PeARS?